OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 This section contains [Office Scripts](../../overview/excel.md) based solutions that help end users achieve automation of daily tasks.
 It contains realistic scenarios that users face and provides detailed solutions.

 - [Basics](#basics) showcase common examples that make up larger scripts.
-They are categorized based on a common Excel feature.
+They're categorized based on a common Excel feature.
 - [Quick scenarios](#quick-scenarios) are samples that are more involved or solve a particular problem.
 - [Cross-application scenarios](#cross-application-scenarios) are samples that use Power Automate with one or more Office Scripts as integral parts of the flow.
 - [Real-world scenarios](#real-world-scenarios) are a few larger samples framed as complete, real-world solutions.